 - Gazing at the stars.

 Only 170km southeast of Cape Town lies the sleepy town of Cape Agulhas.
 This little ‘dorp’ marks the most southern tip of Africa.
 And, it is also here where the Indian and Atlantic oceans meet.
-The town is notorious for its rugged coastline, rocky beaches and shipwrecks which dot the coastline.
+The town is notorious for its rugged coastline, rocky beaches,

 So, what shouldn’t you miss?
 Don’t leave Cape Agulhas without…